 London and Southeast

 Imara is a not-for-profit social enterprise in the UK that serves child abuse victims and their families.
 Services are provided by Victim Care Workers who act as single points of contact for abused children and their families to offer outreach, advice, information, advocacy, and therapeutic support from disclosure of abuse throughout the criminal justice process and beyond.
 The primary goal of the programme is to improve the mental and physical health of families affected by a disclosure of child abuse.
-HFC funds will support the Victim Care Workers and cover a portion of the ancillary activity costs.
+HFC funds will support the Trauma Link Worker and cover a portion of the ancillary activity costs.